oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 1. Connectivity to the organization's corporate network

 ### Type of Workload
-The Landing Zone supports three workload types: a Three-Tier Web Application, Exadata Cloud Service (ExaCS) and Oracle Kubernetes Engine (OKE).
+The Landing Zone supports three workload types: a Three-Tier application, Exadata Cloud Service (ExaCS) and Oracle Kubernetes Engine (OKE).

 #### **Three-Tier Application**
 <img src="images/Consideration_3_Tier_Network.png" alt="Three-Tier drawing" width="300"/>

-A Three-Tier application is a type of multitier application.
+A Three-Tier application uses a multi-tier networking model.
 The three tiers are commonly defined as the presentation tier, the application processing tier and the data management tier.
-Each of the tiers is segmented into a network subnet to isolate them from one another.
-In the Landing Zone, the three subnets are as follows: the presentation tier is the `Web Subnet`, the application presentation tier is the `App subnet` and the data management tier is the `DB Subnet`.
+A function-specific network subnet isolates each tier from the others.
+In the Landing Zone, the three subnets are as follows: the presentation tier is the public *Web* subnet, the application presentation tier is the *App* subnet and the data management tier is the *DB* subnet.

 #### **Exadata Cloud Service**
 <img src="images/Consideration_ExaCS_Network.png" alt="ExaCS drawing" width="300"/>

 Exadata Cloud Service allows you to leverage the power of Exadata in the cloud.
-Exadata Cloud Service systems integrate Oracle's Exadata Database Machine hardware with the networking resources needed to securely connect to your organization’s on-premise network and to other services in the Oracle cloud.
+Exadata Cloud Service systems integrate Oracle's Exadata Database Machine hardware with the networking resources needed to securely connect to your organizations on-premise network and to other services in the Oracle cloud.

 Exadata Cloud Service instances require a VCN with at least two subnets in the VCN.
 The two subnets required are the *Client* subnet and the *Backup* subnet.

 #### **Oracle Kubernetes Engine**
 <img src="images/Consideration_OKE_Network.png" alt="OKE drawing" width="300"/>

-TBD
+Oracle Container Engine for Kubernetes (OKE) is a fully managed, scalable, and highly available Kubernetes service based on the open-source Kubernetes system.
+OKE provides auto-scaling support, automatic Kubernetes cluster upgrades, and self-healing cluster nodes.

+An OKE cluster requires a VCN with at least five subnets in the VCN.
+The required subnets are the public *Services*, *Management* and the private *API*, *Workers* and *Pods* subnets.

 ## <a name="managing-state"></a>2.4 Managing State
 When working with Terraform, a key consideration is how to manage state.
 Terraform works by reconciling differences between the desired state of the infrastructure with the actual state of infrastructure.
 The desired state is expressed in the configuration files (the *.tf* files), while the actual state is managed by Terraform, typically expressed in *terraform.tfstate* file.